ncsuwebdev/otframework/README.md

 There is a base skeleton app available for you to get started.
 It is available at http://github.com/ncsuwebdev/base-otf-app and can be installed in on step via composer.

+**You should not start building your app from this git repo!!** Using the skeleton app is the preferred method to starting a project built on OTF.
 Composer will also be the avenue for future OT Framework updates.